 If you calculate the time frame from the 4th century to 1475, you’ll see that the Codex was over 1000 years old by the time it reached the Vatican.
 It’s not clear where the book resided for those 1000 years, but it’s also not important, for we know it resided in the heart of the Church.

 A living church with a continuous existence from the time of Christ kept this unique document safe.
 No government could possibly have done that because no single government has lasted that long.

 The peculiarities of a codex

 As noted in the previous article, a codex is an early form of a book, when bookmaking was a new science.
 The word “codex” (plural, codices) comes from the Latin term caudex which means “tree trunk” which gave its name to wax covered wooden writing tablets common in the ancient world, the humble precursors of books.

-Notwithstanding the stone tablets and wall paintings of ancient cultures, writing for publication in antiquity was usually done on a paper-like substance called papyrus, which made it possible to preserve and disseminate documents (such as the original writings of the Old and New Testaments).
-But that was a fragile and cumbersome way to store written materials and few if any papyrus documents survive intact.
+Writing for publication in antiquity was usually done on a paper-like substance called papyrus, which made it possible to preserve and disseminate documents (such as the earliest versions of the New Testament).
+But that was a fragile and cumbersome way to store written materials, and few if any papyrus documents survive intact.
 Finally, someone came up with the great idea of writing on dried-out skins of animals called parchment (or vellum), and the concept of the “book” was born.

 Parchment made books possible because of three advantages it had over papyrus:

 The material was more durable than papyrus, so it lasted longer;

 Scribes could write on both the front and the back of parchment because the ink didn’t bleed through, which allowed for the formation of pages (or folios) that could be bound into leaves of a book; and